 ALPS Pressure Decay leak test curve example

-- The Pressure Decay tester measures the pressure drop from T1 to the end of the test (T2).
-The Pressure Decay tester rejects the product if the pressure drops beyond a pre-defined limit.
+- In an optional third step, the tester measures the pressure drop from T1 to the end of the test (T2), calculating the change as a percent loss between T1 and T2.
+If the percent of pressure loss is beyond a pre-defined limit, the product is categorized as a reject.
+If the percent loss is lower than the limit, the container is categorized as ‘good’.
 This final test offers detection of the smallest leaks.